 Average Weather in Charleston West Virginia, United States

-In Charleston, the temperature typically varies from 27°F to 85°F over the course of the year, and is rarely below 11°F or above 92°F.
+In Charleston, the summers are long, warm, and humid; the winters are short and chilly; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 27°F to 85°F and is rarely below 11°F or above 92°F.

 The hot season lasts for 3.9 months, from May 23 to September 19, with an average daily high temperature above 77°F. The hottest day of the year is July 21, with an average high of 85°F and low of 67°F.

 The cold season lasts for 2.9 months, from December 2 to February 28, with an average daily high temperature below 52°F. The coldest day of the year is January 29, with an average low of 27°F and high of 43°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 In Charleston, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Charleston begins around June 4 and lasts for 5.3 months, ending around November 13.
 On August 27, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 68% of the time, and overcast or mostly cloudy 32% of the time.

 The cloudier part of the year begins around November 13 and lasts for 6.7 months, ending around June 4.
 On January 11, the cloudiest day of the year, the sky is overcast or mostly cloudy 65% of the time, and clear, mostly clear, or partly cloudy 35% of the time.